xo-game/xo-game/readme.md

-#signUp-form
+#Age Calculator

-This form don't make a real registration.
-This was made to practice the programming skills.
+This calculator is awesome to know your age